Public and Alternative Transportation

 The new "Banner Route" will be of particular interest to Camden Yards visitors because it is within easy walking distance of several points on our campus, and it provides transportation to Fort McHenry.

-With the opening of the new Banner Route, Fort McHenry is now connected to the Inner Harbor and Federal Hill.
+With the opening of the Banner Route, Fort McHenry is now connected to the Inner Harbor and Federal Hill.

 For Oriole Park visitors, that means just a short walk down Conway Street (by the light rail station) to Light Street, where the Banner stops at the intersection.